sahin-a/SteamAccountSwitcher/README.md

 - [Install .NET 7 Runtime](https://dotnet.microsoft.com/en-us/download)

 Profile Picture, Level etc. not showing? 🌍
-- After you launch the app for the first time, you should have a 'api_key.json' file in the root directory.
+- After you launch the app for the first time, go to the settings tab
-- Enter the WebAPI key you get from here https://steamcommunity.com/dev/apikey in 'api_key.json'
+- Enter the WebAPI key you get from here https://steamcommunity.com/dev/apikey in the Web API Key field

 Avalonia Build Features:
 * Switch Accounts 🧠